heremaps/dita-ot-plugins/readme.md

-# DITA Open Toolkit Plugins
+# DITA Open Toolkit Plug-ins

 This repository serves to organize a set of DITA OT plug-ins developed internally at [HERE](https://company.here.com/here/) into a single project, where each plugin is a separate git submodule.